jmhobbs/wp-to-11ty/README.md

 ## Release Binaries

 You can download a pre-built binary from the [releases page](https://github.com/jmhobbs/wp-to-11ty/releases).
-It's built for Mac, Windows and Linux, as amd64 and arm64 on each (where it makes sense)
+It's currently built for Mac, Windows and Linux, as amd64 and arm64.

 ## Go Install

-You can also use Gop to install `wp-to-11ty` if you have Go version >= 1.20 installed.
+If a binary is not available for your system ([file an issue](https://github.com/jmhobbs/wp-to-11ty/issues/new?title=Request%20for%20new%20binary)) or you would like to build from source, you can also use Go to install `wp-to-11ty`.
+This currently requires Go version >= 1.20

 ```
 $ go install github.com/jmhobbs/wp-to-11ty@latest